|We often encounter unknown flower varieties when we walk in the neighborhood.|

 We never stop appreciating our readers for being the catalyst and the inspiration to continue posting day after day.
 Had it just been a personal travel journal with a collection of photos, we may have made excuses day after day not to write the experiences, both big and small.

-In our old lives, I seldom wrote anything on the back of a photo describing who, what and where the photos was taken.
+In our old lives, I seldom wrote anything on the back of a photo describing who, what and where the photos were taken.
 Now, an entire story and multiple photos accompany every memorable experience.

 |The river winds through the area.|